brilliantDjaka/vscode-tgz-install/README.md

 After install done, vscode will be installed into `~/Apps/VSCode-linux-x64`.

 You can also run vscode by typing `code` in terminal like usual.

+## NOTE
+This only support linux with x64 architecture